 Neighbouring states lack seriousness required to deal with air pollution: Delhi minister

-The share of smoke from stubble burning in Delhi's pollution was 18-20 percent on Monday, Gahlot said at a press conference, and informed reporters that he has written to Union minister Prakash Javadekar, Haryana and Punjab expressing his disappointment over their environment ministers' absence from the meeting convened by the Centre on Saturday on the issue of air pollution.
+The share of smoke from stubble burning in Delhi's pollution was 18-20 per cent on Monday, Gahlot said at a press conference, and informed reporters that he has written to Haryana and Punjab expressing his disappointment over their environment ministers' absence from the meeting convened by the Centre on Saturday on the issue of air pollution.
 Despite the Supreme Court's "strict directions on this very serious issue, environment ministers of Punjab, Haryana, Uttar Pradesh and Rajasthan did not attend the meeting.
-The seriousness required to deal with the issue is missing...
-This lax approach cannot bring any positive results in the efforts to contain pollution", Gahlot alleged.
+The seriousness required to deal with the issue was missing", the Delhi minister said.

-"Still, the MCD commissioners and the DDA VC were not invited to the meeting... this shows that there's a lack of commitment and political will to address the issue," he said.
+"Still, the MCD commissioners and the DDA VC chose to give the meeting a miss... this shows that there's a lack of commitment and political will to address the issue," he said.
 The minister expressed concern over the pace of distribution of farm equipment to farmers for in-situ management of paddy straw.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)